The Heritage Pasture

 Our wonderful tour guide Becky will introduce you

 to two of our park residents Singapore and Dream Boy.

 This project is thanks to the hard work of dedicated volunteers.
-In 2018 the Newfoundland Pony Society secured a 50-year agricultural lease on 10 hectares of Crown land near Hopeall, Trinity Bay.
+In 2018 the Newfoundland Pony Society secured a 50-year agricultural lease on 25 acres of Crown land near Hopeall, Trinity Bay.
 We plan to restore the pasture and create a dedicated showcase area called The Newfoundland Pony Heritage Park.
-The park will provide free grazing pasture and breeding space for Newfoundland Pony owners in the area, in addition to a visitor centre for school groups, individuals and tourists.
+The park will provide free grazing pasture and breeding space for Newfoundland Pony owners in the area, in addition to a visitor centre for school groups, the public and tourists.

 Once in the thousands, there are now an estimated 500-600 Newfoundland Ponies in Canada and the U.S., with the actual number of breeding ponies much lower.
 This hard-working animal played an important role in the survival of rural Newfoundland; they hauled wood for building and heating houses, they pulled kelp from the beach for gardens, and were a dependable means of transportation for families.

 How to Get Here

 Pasture is located off Route 80 – Trinity South Highway.

 Take exit 28 off of the TCH onto NL-80, towards New Harbour /Dildo.
 It’s about a 20 minute drive once you exit the TCH.
 You will pass a sign and parking on the right hand side for Hopeall Falls, a wonderful and scenic hike with waterfalls.
 There is a dirt road on the right hand side just past Hopeall Falls with a sign for the Newfoundland Pony Pasture.
 The Heritage Pasture is on the left of the dirt road, you will see a gate and two red barns and a sign for the Newfoundland Pony Society.